 In January of 2016, Monsanto filed a lawsuit against the State of California Environmental Protection Agency’s Office of Environmental Health Hazard Assessment (OEHHA) over the agency’s notice of intent to list glyphosate as a Prop 65 chemical.

 In 1986, California voters approved Proposition 65 to address concerns about exposure to toxic chemicals.
-Prop 65 requires California to publish a list of chemicals known to cause cancer, birth defects or other reproductive harm.
+Prop 65 requires California to publish a list of chemicals known to cause cancer, birth defects, or other reproductive harm.

 OEHHA is the administrator for the Proposition 65 program and determines in many cases whether chemicals or other substances meet the scientific and legal requirements to be placed on the Proposition 65 list.
 The agency uses a “Labor Code” listing mechanism, which directs the OEHHA to add chemicals or substances to the Prop 65 list of chemicals known to the state to cause cancer if they meet certain classifications by the IARC.

 Monsanto’s lawsuit against OEHHA argued that the statutory basis underlying the agency’s action to list glyphosate as a Prop 65 chemical violates both the California and U.S. Constitutions.
-According to the complaint, listing glyphosate as chemical known to the state to cause cancer cedes regulatory authority to an “unelected, undemocratic, unaccountable, and foreign body” that isn’t subject to oversight by California or the United States.
+According to the complaint, listing glyphosate as a chemical known to the state to cause cancer cedes regulatory authority to an “unelected, undemocratic, unaccountable, and foreign body” that isn’t subject to oversight by California or the United States.

 Though according to the ruling, “…the Labor Code listing mechanism does not constitute an unconstitutional delegation of authority to an outside agency, since the voters and the legislature have established the basic legislative scheme and made the fundamental policy decision with regard to listing possible carcinogens under Proposition 65, and then allowed the IARC to make the highly technical fact-finding decisions with regard to which specific chemicals would be added to the list.”

-“As Monsanto admits, the IARC‘s list is not created in response to the Labor Code listing mechanism or Proposition 65, and in fact IARC has stated that it disavows any policy or rulemaking role, and that it does not intend its determinations to carry the force of law,” Judge Kapetan wrote in her ruling.
+“As Monsanto admits, the IARC‘s list is not created in response to the Labor Code listing mechanism or Proposition 65, and in fact, IARC has stated that it disavows any policy or rulemaking role and that it does not intend its determinations to carry the force of law,” Judge Kapetan wrote in her ruling.

 In the months that followed, a number of interested nonparties joined the lawsuit as “intervenors,” either on behalf of Monsanto or on behalf of the State of California.
 When a case has the potential to affect the rights of interested nonparties (individuals or organizations not named in the lawsuit), they can become intervenors, effectively joining the litigation either as a matter of right or at the court’s discretion without the permission of the original litigants.
 Intervention simply gives nonparties that could be affected by a case’s outcome a chance to be heard.